-The bureaucratic and political systems that label and categorize people and communities are inflexible, while the everyday activities and lives of flesh and-blood newcomers are characterized by sociological blurring.
-Categories have always been an essential tool of political power, the logic of he état civil that Foucault was particularly critical of. the classic categorzzion effect on the ways in which migrants are assessed by the state and will affect issues of resource distribution, residential location, labour rights and ultimately for the most serious.
-The main reason is that although they might have little sociological value, we have seen that the use of such categories in offi cial discourses does have an impact not only on public perceptions of migratory phenomena, but also on real lives of migrants through enforcement of state policies questions such as refugee status determination, life or death.( Collyer1 and De Haas 2012; Kemp and Yona 2008)
+The bureaucratic and political systems that label and categorize people and communities are inflexible, while the everyday activities and lives of newcomers are characterized by sociological blurring.
+Categories have always been an essential tool of political power, the logic of the état civil that Foucault was particularly critical of.
+How migrants are categorized by the state affects resource distribution, residential location and labour rights.
+The use of such categories in offi cial discourse has an impact not only on public perceptions of migratory phenomena but also on the lives of migrants through enforcement of policies related to refugee status, life and death ( Collyer1 and De Haas 2012; Kemp and Yona 2008)